Contested Divorce Attorney

 When divorce turns into a legal battle, you need more than paperwork assistance — you need a trial-ready contested divorce attorney who knows how to protect your rights in court.

-At Snodgrass Law Firm, we represent clients in high-conflict and contested divorce cases throughout Corpus Christi and Nueces County, Texas.
+At Snodgrass Law Firm, we represent clients in high-conflict and contested divorce cases in Corpus Christi and throughout Texas.
 If your spouse refuses to cooperate, hides assets, fights over custody, or forces court intervention, our firm is prepared to litigate aggressively and strategically on your behalf.

 What Is a Contested Divorce in Texas?